 You just can’t simply delete any column in Excel which has formulas in other columns.
 Doing this blindly will remove your hard-written formula and data.
 In this article, we will discuss how you can delete the column in Excel without affecting the formula.

-2 Easy Ways to Delete Column in Excel Without Affecting Formula
+How to Delete Column in Excel Without Affecting Formula: 2 Ways

 Here, we discussed how you can delete column content in Excel without affecting the cell content or formula in two separate ways.
 Consider the following dataset.
-Here we have Unit Production in column C and Per unit Cost in column.
-Moreover, after multiplying these two we get the total cost per week and adding all the weekly total costs we get the monthly cost.
-Now we want to delete columns D and C without affecting the formula in column E. In order to avoid any compatibility issues, try to use the Excel 365 edition.
+Here we have Unit Production in column C and Per unit Cost in column D. Moreover, after multiplying these two we get the total cost per week, and adding all the weekly total costs we get the monthly cost.
+Now we want to delete columns D and C without affecting the formula in column E. In order to avoid any compatibility issues, try to use the Microsoft Office 365 edition.

 1. Use Excel Go To Special Feature for Deleting Column